 Odia Breakfast Thali has the famous combination of Dahibara Ghuguni Aludum from Cuttack, Odisha.
 It is a perfect marriage of two delicacies, that happens just before being served for consumption.
 This combo is Odisha's cult favorite.

-If you must know there is a day dedicated to celebrate this as a festival and happens on 1st of March.
-There is no details about when and how this chaat originated, though it is said to belong to the Bidanasi area and is now famous across globe as a popular chaat from Odisha.
+If you must know there is a day dedicated to celebrating this as a festival and happens on the 1st of March.
+There are no details about when and how this chaat originated, though it is said to belong to the Bidanasi area and is now famous across the globe as a popular chaat from Odisha.

 When I was reading through about the popular breakfast dishes, I read that 'Dahibara-Ghuguni-Aludum' is probably the most popular street food in Odisha.
 Of course, there is the ubiquitous Gupchup or the Odia style of Pani Puri.
 There seem to an unbelievable craze over this dish as well.
 However, since I had already finalized my street food places, I decided to make the Dahi bara for the breakfast theme.